Community Development

 Educating children on Ennedi’s biodiversity is a priority for the park’s community team © African Parks

-The primary goal of the community development team over the past few years has been to continue building a solid educational system in the reserve and to help promote schooling for children and to engage the local communities in topics such as biodiversity conservation.
+The primary goal of the Community team over the past few years has been to continue building a solid educational system in the reserve and to help counteract one of the major challenges on Ennedi, which is to promote schooling for children, especially girls, and to engage the local communities in topics such as conservation and biodiversity.

 Primary school teachers are being trained in environmental education, aiming to integrate the team’s Environmental Education Guide into the national primary education curriculum, covering topics such as biodiversity, archaeology, waste management and natural resources.
-A ready-to-use guide has been rolled out to teachers throughout the reserve.
+Two primary schools (Aloba Community School and Archei Public School) were renovated in 2024, including a school canteen at Aloba to improve nutrition.

 Sustainable Enterprise Development

 Ensuring that the nomadic groups who have lived here for thousands of years can continue to do so in a way that supports the conservation of Ennedi as well as realising the benefits of biodiversity conservation is key.
-Thanks to conservation and protection efforts in partnership with the government and communities, African Parks is working to actualise revenue opportunities, through well-run niche tourism and other small enterprises.
+Thanks to conservation efforts in partnership with communities, African Parks is working to actualise revenue opportunities, through well-run niche tourism and other small enterprises in which it is investing.